anr-ru/base.services/README.md

 # Base.Services

-**Base.Service** was created as a framework for fast creating business logic operations.
+**Base.Services** was created as a framework for fast creating business logic operations.

 It contains the following ready prototypes: